 whichever first happens.

+(3) The Governor may determine the terms and conditions of service that apply to a person appointed under subsection (1).

+[Section 8 amended by No. 29 of 2006 s.
+8.]

 9. Functions

 The Solicitor-General —

 (a) may act as counsel for the Crown in right of the State and for any other body or person for whom the Attorney General requests him to act, and may perform such other duties of counsel as the Attorney General directs; and